AndresCalimero/gvcp/README.md

 # GVCP
 GNU Video Conferencing Platform

-This is the final project for the CS50 Course of Harvard University
+This is the final project for the CS50 Course of Harvard University.

 ## Summary

-  GVCP is a web server made with **Node JS** whose main purpose is to make video conferencing easier, without having to install any software or plugin, only with a [compatible browser](http://www.webrtc.org) and a webcam
+  GVCP is a web server made with **Node JS** whose main purpose is to make video conferencing easier, without having to install any software or plugin, only with a [compatible browser](http://www.webrtc.org) and a webcam.

 ## Installation